 Typically, the court will stop visitation for only a specified amount of time or until the noncustodial parent performs a specified task, such as completing a parenting course.

 If the custodial parent hinders or denies court-ordered visitation, the noncustodial parent can seek a contempt ruling from the court as well as a modification of the existing order.
 If the custodial parent consistently refuses to follow the visitation plan, our attorneys will pursue an enforcement action on your behalf.

 Under Maryland law, the custodial parent cannot make visitation contingent on the payment of child support.
 Conversely, the noncustodial parent cannot stop making child support because he or she has been denied visitation.
-Both parents should keep in mind that ignoring court orders can have severe consequences, including jail time.
+Both parents should keep in mind that ignoring court orders can have severe consequences, which could include jail time.

-The family law attorneys at Haspel, McLeod & Drawbaugh, P.C., can answer all of your questions about child visitation and parenting time.
+The family law attorneys at Haspel & McLeod, P.C., can answer all of your questions about child visitation and parenting time.
 Call us at 301-631-0592, or contact us online today.
-Our Maryland attorneys represent individuals and families throughout Frederick, Montgomery, Washington and Howard counties.
-Our offices are at 77 S. Washington St., Suite 200, in Rockville, and at 141 W. Patrick St., Suite 102, in Frederick.
+Our Maryland attorneys represent individuals and families throughout Frederick, Montgomery and Howard counties.
+Our offices are at 51 Monroe Street, Suite 507 in Rockville, and at 141 W. Patrick St., First Floor, in Frederick.